Room to Move

-"Room to Move" is a pop song written by Simon Climie, Rob Fisher(duo Climie Fisher) and Dennis Morgan.
+"Room to Move" is a pop song written by Simon Climie, Rob Fisher (of the duo Climie Fisher) and Dennis Morgan.
 It first appeared on Climie Fisher's debut album Everything, released in 1987.

 Animotion recording

-It was remade by new wave group Animotion in 1988 and included on their 1989 eponymous third album.
-Animotion released the song as a single, and it reached number 9 on the Billboard Hot 100.
+It was remade by new wave band Animotion in 1988 and included on their 1989 eponymous third album.
+Animotion released the song as a single, and it reached number 9 on the Billboard Hot 100, being the band's second and last US top ten hit, since "Obsession" in 1984.
 Cynthia Rhodes and Paul Engemann shared lead vocals on the song.

 Chart performance

-Popular culture
+Use in other media

 The Animotion recording was featured in the 1988 science-fiction comedy film, My Stepmother Is an Alien.